 The Power Shift Project offers training curriculum custom-tailored for media organizations.
 “Workplace Integrity: Train the Trainers” curriculum prepares people to deliver the training in their own organizations.
-The “Workplace Integrity” curriculum is built around three pillars: Critical Thinking, Courageous Conversations and Cultures of Respect and Trust.
+The “Workplace Integrity” curriculum is built around four pillars: Critical Thinking, Courageous Conversations, Do You Qualify as an Ally and Cultures of Respect and Trust.
 The curriculum provides a forum that carefully sets the table for people to think, talk and learn together, to put a stake in the ground for respect and decency, and chart their own path to culture change.

 The Power Shift Project also produces live interactive training sessions on sexual harassment and discrimination, including “Power to the Interns: Strengthening Intern Preparation in a #MeToo World.”
 The archived session contains practical information about what educators and employers should know and do to ensure workplace integrity for the youngest and often most vulnerable people in the workplace.